mauratee/mauratee/README.md

 ## What I work on (for a salary)

-The bulk of my engineering work isn't visible here — it's in private enterprise repos at two financial institutions:

 **Insurance Company** (current)
 - Production Spring Boot microservices on a payments platform
 - Kafka-based event-driven integration pipeline across multiple business lines